rectorphp/type-perfect/README.md

 }
 ```

 That's where this group comes in.
-It checks all the passed types, and let us know how to narrow the param type declaration.
+It checks all the passed types, and tells us know how to narrow the param type declaration.

 :heavy_check_mark:

 <br>

-Add sets one by one, fix what you find useful and ignore the rest.
+Add sets one by one, fix what you find helpful and ignore the rest.

 <br>